 The spelling of the township of Tarbock, named after a local brook, has changed more than any other in the West Derby Hundred.
-The variations have included Tarboc (1086), Turboc (1245), Terbock (1327), Tarbacke (1637) before it settled on its current form in the late seventeenth century.
+The variations have included Tarboc (1086), Turboc (1245), Terbock (1327) and Tarbacke (1637), before settling on its current form in the late seventeenth century.
 The township itself is 6 miles from Liverpool, 3.5 miles from Widnes and 2 miles from Prescot.

 Tarbock Hall features in Saxton’s map of Lancashire in 1577, although parts of the hall are believed to be fifteenth century in origin.
 It was surrounded by a ‘moat’ which was still very prominent on the Tithe map produced in 1847, although three-sides were reported to have been filled-in by the turn of the century.
 Ownership of the manor remained in the Lathom family, often through the female line, until 1611 when it was sold to Thomas Sutton, a London gentleman and founder of Charterhouse School.
 Unfortunately Sutton died a few months later and it was his nephew who sold the estate to Sir Richard Molyneux, the Earl of Sefton three years later for £10,500.

 The oldest part of the township is the area around the hamlet of Tarbock Green, often called Blue Duck corner named after a former inn.

 In the fourteenth century Tarbock Hall had its own private chapel but Tarbock’s villagers would have attended St. Michael’s Church at Huyton.

 It is thought that a chapel was built at Tarbock Green in the mid sixteenth century.
 The building was pulled down in the late 1830s, despite being ‘rich in carved woodwork’, possibly due to the completion of a Chapel of Ease at Halewood in 1839.